rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Private plate issued exclusively to members of the Bibliophile Society</CITE>

-## 4.203.4 Publication statements containing grammatically inseparable place names or dates
+## 4.203.4 Names of publishers containing grammatically inseparable place names or dates

 <a name="4.203.4.1">4.203.4.1</a> If the [Publication statement](/DCRMR/ppdm/Publication-statement/) contains grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/) transcribe the information as part of the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) element.
 Supply the [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/) in square brackets in the appropriate element.